AlexDHuynh27/ThreeTrios/src/cs3500/threetrios/README.txt

-Overview:
-    The Following code contains the logic and enforces rules of the game, Three Trios.
-The Code allows access to immutable copies of data as well functionality to play the game.
+    The Following Code enforces the rules of the game, Three Trios, allows access to immutable copies of data related to the game as well functionality to play the games.

+    To use this code it is assumed that you know how classes work and how to call methods, as well as read comments.
+It is also assumed that you know how to set up a class that actually runs and are familiar with the rules of Three Trios, though additional information about the rules and concepts can be found below.
+Information on how to run the game is also found below

 Quick Start Code:
     List<ThreeTriosCard> deck = CardReader.getDeckFromConfig(